grid-js/website/docs/examples/from.md

 title: From HTML Table
 ---

-To load the data from an existing HTML table:
+In this examples, we load the data from an existing HTML table

 import { Grid } from "gridjs";
 import CodeBlock from "@theme/CodeBlock"